Prior results do not guarantee future outcomes.

 - Representing one of the major owners and operators of municipal waste combustors in the United States in matters that spanned from defending enforcement actions brought by federal and state environmental authorities alleging air, water, and waste violations to permit appeals, agency policy development, and actions brought by citizen groups.

-- Successfully obtained site assignments and environmental permits for thousands of tons of solid waste per day on infrastructure construction projects involving landfills, municipal waste combustion facilities, transfer stations, and recycling facilities.
+- Successfully obtaining site assignments and environmental permits for thousands of tons of solid waste per day on infrastructure construction projects involving landfills, municipal waste combustion facilities, transfer stations, and recycling facilities.

-- Performed environmental due diligence reviews on the assets of numerous waste management companies and facilities for prospective buyers.
+- Performing environmental due diligence reviews on the assets of numerous waste management companies and facilities for prospective buyers.

-- Represented a biosolids management company on environmental matters related to waste management and land application in numerous U.S. jurisdictions and successfully defended the company against efforts by municipalities to impose local controls that were not based on solid science.
+- Representing a biosolids management company on environmental matters related to waste management and land application in numerous U.S. jurisdictions and successfully defending the company against efforts by municipalities to impose local controls that were not based on solid science.

-- Advised multiple clients on the public bidding of waste infrastructure projects and negotiated teaming agreements and design/build/operate contracts for solid waste facilities.
+- Advising multiple clients on the public bidding of waste infrastructure projects and negotiating teaming agreements and design/build/operate contracts for solid waste facilities.

-Representing a waste management company in a suit challenging efforts by Alameda County Waste Management Authority (the Authority) to compel the company to disclose the identity of Alameda County waste haulers disposing of wastes generated in Alameda County at landfills operated by the company that are outside the county.
-The company considers the requested information trade secrets.
-This case challenges the constitutionality of a California statute that purports to authorize the Authority to demand the information and the Authority’s compliance with the prerequisites of the statute.
+- Representing a waste management company in a suit challenging efforts by Alameda County Waste Management Authority (the Authority) to compel the company to disclose the identity of Alameda County waste haulers disposing of wastes generated in Alameda County at landfills operated by the company that are outside the county.